prog4biol/pfb2019/README.md

 This is our first look at variables and data types.
 Each data type will be discussed in more detail in subsequent sections.

-- Variables enable you to store a value in memory.
-- Simply use the equal sign, '=', to assign a value to a variable.
+The first concept to consider is that python data types are either immutable (unchangeable) or not.
+Literal numbers, strings and tuples cannot be changed.
+Lists, dictionaries and sets can be changed.
+So can individual (scalar) variables.
+You can store data in memory by putting it in different kinds variables.
+You use the = sign to assign a value to a variable.

 __Numbers and Strings__

-Numbers and strings are 2 data types.
-Data types can be stored in variables.
+Numbers and strings are two data types.
+Literal numbers and strings like this `5` or `'my name is'`  are immutable.
+However, their values can be stored in variables and then changed.

 For Example:
 ```python